hmac/crawler/readme.md

 Given a url, will recursively crawl all linked pages (on the same domain) and build a list of the static assets that each page depends on.
 It requires a full url, with scheme (http or https).
 Given a subdomain, it will not leave it. i.e. if given `developer.google.com` it will not crawl any pages outside of `developer.google.com`.
-It also will not follow redirects.
+It also will not follow redirects, and won't cross from http to https.

 ##Usage:
 ```ruby